 The standard formula for net worth is straightforward: total assets minus total liabilities.
 The challenge is that applying it requires knowing what someone actually owns and owes, and for a private individual leading a non-public organization, that information simply isn't available through filings, court records, or SEC-style disclosures.

 When solid documentation doesn't exist, the methodology here shifts to a range-based model built from: (1) documented or credibly reported income streams, (2) publicly known organizational activities that have personal financial implications, (3) comparable figures for leaders of similar-scale religious or ideological movements, and (4) any public records, legal filings, or credible investigative reporting that touches on personal finances.
-Where data is absent, conservative assumptions are applied and the resulting range is widened to reflect that uncertainty.
-A single number is never presented as fact when the data doesn't support one.

 Where the money likely comes from